chivoi/cassandra/README.md

 Cassandra tells you your fortune or who you were in your past life.
 After you've heard enough, you can look back at all of your fortunes and save them in a file.

+To have a better experience, switch your terminal window to **full screen**.

 ## Command line options
 Cassandra accepts following command line options: